Gainsbourg reprises Deneuve daughter role in 'Three Hearts'

 Director Benoit Jacquot's film is a love triangle in which a tax auditor, played by Belgian actor Benoit Poelvoorde, unwittingly falls in love with two sisters, played by Gainsbourg and Chiara Mastroianni.

-They also do not realise they are in love with the same man because one sister lives in France and the other has moved to the United States.
+They also do not realize they are in love with the same man because one sister lives in France and the other has moved to the United States.

 Playing the sister of Mastroianni, Deneuve's real-life daughter, was the role's biggest challenge, Gainsbourg told Reuters in an interview at the Venice Film Festival.